 What if I have to change or cancel my appointment?

 If you must cancel an appointment, log into the scheduling system and click on “Control Panel” in the top left corner.
 Your appointments will be listed under “My Appointments,” where you have the choice to modify or to cancel your appointment.
 You will receive an email notification with updated information regarding your appointment.
 If you have trouble with this procedure, call the Writing Center at (304) 696-6254.
 Please do not email to cancel an appointment, as your tutor may not receive notification in time.

 What if I am late for my appointment?

 If you arrive more than 10 minutes late for your appointment, your appointment may be cancelled so the tutor can serve a walk-in student.
 If you are late but the tutor is still available, you will have your remaining appointment time.

 What if I miss my appointment?

 If you miss your appointment, the tutor will mark you as a “No Show” in our scheduling system.
-If you receive more than 3 “No Show” reports, you will no longer be allowed to make appointments for the duration of the semester and will have to rely on walk-in availability if you would like to be tutored.
+If you receive more than 3 “No Show” reports, you may no longer be allowed to make appointments for the duration of the semester.

 How do I show my professor that I have been to the Writing Center?